 The exposure time of comparable sales is considered by the appraisers to be an implicit indicator for exposure time for the subject.
-Marketing time for three of the single family comparables is less than a month, one month and two years.
-Data on file indicates exposure times for detached and attached product ranging up to a few years, depending upon location, price point, size and condition.
+Marketing time for three of the comparables is less than a month, one month and two years.
+Data on file indicates exposure times ranging up to a few years, depending upon location, price point, size and condition.
 We consider the subject's location, potential use and the lack of similar product within the area, as well as current market conditions within the city.
 Taking all factors into consideration, the appraisers consider an exposure time of nine to 12 months to be a reasonable estimate for the subject property.